-How To Turn VIM Into an IDE – A Customization Guide
+How To use VIM as an IDE – A Customization Guide

 If you, like me, are a fan of the lightweight and reliable VIM text editor and want to stick to it instead of moving to the newer, fancier Integrated development environments like PyCharm or Atom, you have come to the right place.
-Text editors like Vim and Emacs are famously very extensible and in this tutorial, we will look at some ways to use that extensibility to make Vim a bit more like the IDEs while still retaining its lightweight appeal on the Linux OS.
+Text editors on Linux, on the other hand, are extremely lightweight but lack a lot of features as compared to IDEs.
+However, it is possible to use Vim and Emacs as a fully fledged IDE with a bit of customization.
+In this tutorial, we will try to customize the Vim Editor to have IDE features such as code completion etc.

 Also read: Vim Tutorial – All You Need, To Get Started with VIM